-- Groundwater characterization work in the off-site Industrial Park area identified a deep zone of VOC contamination, with total VOC concentrations up to 149 μg/L. This deeper zone of contamination cannot be effectively remediated using the existing Industrial Park Treatment System.
-During 2014, additional groundwater characterization will be performed to determine the location for the installation of a deeper extraction well(s). - Significant reductions in VOC concentrations have been observed in the Building 96 source area monitoring wells following the 2010 excavation of contaminated source area soils.
-In a monitoring well located immediately downgradient of the excavation, total VOC concentrations decreased from a maximum of 2,435 μg/L in early 2011, to 201 μg/L in late 2013. - During 2012 and 2013, approximately 85 pounds of Freon-11 were removed from the aquifer, and significant reductions in Freon-11 concentrations were observed in the source area and downgradient portions of the plume.
-Freon-11 concentrations in groundwater have decreased from a maximum concentration of 38,000 μg/L when the plume was discovered 2011, to less than 251 μg/L in November 2013. - Although Sr-90 concentrations in the groundwater immediately downgradient of the BGRR had decreased to less than 10 pCi/L by the end of 2012, Sr-90 levels increased to as high as 487 pCi/L in 2013.
-It is believed that the increase is related to a 2010 rise in the water table which flushed residual Sr-90 from the unsaturated zone soils located beneath the building.
-The amount of Sr-90 in this deep soil zone is expected to diminish over time, and the engineered cap installed in 2011 was designed to prevent rainwater infiltration into contaminated soils immediately below the BGRR.
+- Significant reductions in VOC concentrations have been observed in the Building 96 source area monitoring wells following the 2010 excavation of contaminated source area soils.
+In a monitoring well located immediately downgradient of the excavation, total VOC concentrations decreased from a maximum of 2,435 μg/L in early 2011, to less than 200 μg/L in late 2014. - During 2012 through 2014, approximately 96 pounds of Freon-11 were removed from the aquifer, and significant reductions in Freon-11 concentrations were observed in the Building 452 source area and downgradient portions of the plume.
+Freon-11 concentrations in groundwater have decreased from a maximum concentration of 38,000 μg/L when the plume was discovered in 2011, to less than 77 μg/L in late 2014. - Although Sr-90 concentrations in the groundwater immediately downgradient of the BGRR had decreased to less than 10 pCi/L by the end of 2012, Sr-90 levels increased to as high as 487 pCi/L in 2013.
+During 2014, Sr-90 levels decreased to less than 5 pCi/L. It is believed that the short-term increase observed during 2013 was related to a 2010 rise in the water table which flushed residual Sr-90 from the unsaturated zone soils located beneath the building.
+The amount of Sr-90 in this deep soil zone is expected to diminish over time, and the engineered cap installed in 2011 is designed to prevent rainwater infiltration into the contaminated soils immediately below the BGRR. - During 2014, tritium concentrations in the groundwater immediately downgradient of the HFBR continued to exceed the 20,000 pCi/L DWS in several wells, with a maximum concentration of 31,200 pCi/L.

-- Tritium concentrations in the groundwater immediately downgradient of the HFBR exceeded the 20,000 pCi/L drinking water standard only once during 2013, with a concentration of 39,700 pCi/L detected in one well. - Tritium continued to be detected in the g-2 source area monitoring wells at concentrations above the 20,000 pCi/L DWS, with a maximum concentration of 45,600 pCi/L. Natural radioactive decay and dispersion has significantly reduced the size of the downgradient portion of the g-2 tritium plume, which is now located west of the National Synchrotron Light Source II facility.
-This small plume segment, which had tritium concentrations up to 31,400 pCi/L during 2013, is expected to naturally attenuate to less than the 20,000 pCi/L drinking water standard within several years.
+Tritium continued to be detected in the g-2 source area monitoring wells at concentrations above the 20,000 pCi/L DWS, with a maximum concentration of 37,100 pCi/L. Natural radioactive decay and dispersion has reduced tritium concentrations in the downgradient portion of the g-2 tritium plume.
+In early 2014, remnants of the plume were detected near the National Synchrotron Light Source II facility, with tritium concentrations up to 31,400 pCi/L. Tritium concentrations were less than 20,000 pCi/L in temporary wells installed in January 2015.

-7.5 GROUNDWATER TREATMENT SYSTEMS
+7.5 Groundwater Treatment Systems